UCL/cath-gemma/gemma_update_spring_2017_notes.md

 I think it's worth having two categories of benchmark:

  * Tree Benchmark - a very fast way to assess whether one tree is substantially worse/better than another on the same starting clusters
- * Function benchmark - a more biologically meaningful benchmark to
+ * Function benchmark - a more biologically meaningful benchmark to indicate value for function prediction.

 Ideas for each type of benchmark...

 ### Tree Benchmark

 We think that a good metric for comparing different trees generated from the same starting clusters is the average evalue: the lower the average evalue, the tighter the tree.
-This has the advantage of being extremely easy to calculate and of being intuitively.
+This has the advantage of being extremely easy to calculate and of being intuitively meaningful.
 However it won't allow comparison between trees for different sets of starting clusters.

 <sub><sup>*(The calculation should use the [geometric mean](https://en.wikipedia.org/wiki/Geometric_mean), rather than the [arithmetic mean](https://en.wikipedia.org/wiki/Arithmetic_mean), which would be excessively dominated by the worse evalues.
 To see this, consider the evalues: 1e-3, 1e-16, 1e-20.
 The (arithmetic) mean is ~3.33e-4 &mdash; almost completely dominated by the largest value.
 The geometric mean is 1e-13.)*</sup></sub>